1. Hiring an architect:

 Though they were late getting into the game, Prefabs are now credible competitors in the housing market with some really great new designs and innovations.

-If you are going this route look into a home that is at least Novoclimat certified (minimum 25% energy savings compared to conventional housing), you can even find LEED Certified pre-fab homes.
+If you are going this route look into a home that is at least Novoclimat certified (minimum 25% energy savings compared to conventional housing), you can even find LEED and Passive House pre-fab kit homes.

 There are two significant environmental benefits with prefab houses: their components have never been exposed to the elements, and all their cuts are made at the factory where everything is calculated to minimize losses.
 So right here you are reducing the waste generated by your project.